-Analysis of behavioral (manual response) data
+Analysis of Behavioral (Manual Response) Data

-Behavioral data were analyzed with two measures: response times and reproduction errors.
-Response times were defined as the duration from probe onset to response initiation (i.e., initial movement of the cursor).
+Behavioral data were analyzed with two measures: RTs and reproduction errors.
+RTs were defined as the duration from probe onset to response initiation (i.e., initial movement of the cursor).
 Reproduction errors were defined as the absolute angular difference between the probed memory orientation and the reproduced one.
-Then we used a one-way repeated-measures ANOVA with factors retrocue informativeness (i.e., pro, anti, and null) and follow-up paired-samples t-tests with these two dependent variables.
+Then, we used a one-way, repeated-measures ANOVA with factors retrocue informativeness (i.e., pro, anti, and null) and follow-up paired-samples t tests with these two dependent variables.

-Analysis of eye-tracking data
+Analysis of Eye-tracking Data

-Eye-tracking data were converted from their original .edf format to .asc format using the

-EDF2ASC application which is bundled with Eyelink.
-Subsquent processing was carried out with custom code in MATLAB.
-The data were cleaned of blink-related artifacts by removing signal ± 120 ms around each blink.
-As in previous studies (van Ede et al., 2019; 2020), biases in gaze following informative pro and anti-retrocues were quantified using a measure of "towardness": capturing the bias in horizontal gaze position as a function of the cued items location at encoding.
-For both pro- and anti-retrocue trials, positive values were assigned to bias in the direction of the to-be attended memory item (i.e., for anti-cue trials this was always the item whose color did not match the cue).
-After towardness was calculated per time point, for visualization, trial-average gaze-position time courses were smoothed by a moving averaging kernel with 5 samples.
+Eye-tracking data were converted from their original .edf format to .asc format using the EDF2ASC application, which is bundled with Eyelink.
+Subsequent processing was carried out with custom code in MATLAB (MathWorks).
+The data were cleaned of blink-related artifacts by removing signal $\pm 120$ msec around each blink.
+As in previous studies (van Ede et al., 2020; van Ede et al., 2019), biases in gaze following informative pro- and anti-retrocues were quantified using a measure of "towardness": capturing the bias in horizontal gaze position as a function of the cued items location at encoding.
+For both pro- and anti-retrocue trials, positive values were assigned to bias in the direction of the to-be-attended memory item (i.e., for anticue trials, this was always the item whose color did not match the cue).
+After towardness was calculated per time point, for visualization, trial-average gaze-position time courses were smoothed by a moving averaging kernel with five samples, at a sampling rate of 1000 Hz.

-Analysis of EEG data
+Analysis of EEG Data